-You do not have to provide your personal contact information to us, but do be aware that if you do not, it may hinder our ability to provide the service to you e.g. send you direction to our venue, or notify you if an event is cancelled.
+You do not have to provide your personal contact information to us, but do be aware that if you do not, it may hinder our ability to provide the service to you e.g. send you directions to our venue, or notify you if an event is cancelled.
 When you book an event or activity with us, you can opt in to receive future communications from us.
-You can opt out of this at any time, by either clicking on the unsubscribe link at the bottom of the emails, or by emailing firstname.lastname@example.org
+You can opt out of this at any time, by either clicking on the unsubscribe link at the bottom of the emails, or by emailing email@example.com

 You do not have to provide us with evaluation data, and if you do, you can anonymise it.

 You can decline to be part of any photos or filming.